1

 Job description

-Position requires a H.S.
-Diploma or equivalent and related clerical/secretarial experience.
-Word-processing and spreadsheet development skills needed.
-Needs ability to establish workload priorities and balance diverse projects.
-Must have exceptional communication skills both orally and in writing with individuals and groups regarding complex and sensitive issues or regulations.
-In addition, the Program Assistant shall perform any duties as required to meet the needs of the program and the clients we serve.
+Position requires a Masters degree in a related field and a LCSW/LMSW with previous administrative experience, preferably working with our population or comparable experience in the field of social services.
+Needs to establish workload priorities and balance diverse projects.
+Must have exceptional communication skills both orally and in writing, with individuals and groups regarding complex and sensitive issues or regulations.
+The Physical ability to perform the essential job functions are needed.
+In addition, the Area Director of Family Services Division shall perform any duties as required to meet the needs of the program and the clients that we serve.
 The agency reserves the right to review and change job duties and responsibilities as the need arises.
 This job description does not constitute a written or implied contract of employment.